MicrosoftDocs/PowerShell-Docs/reference/4.0/PSDesiredStateConfiguration/PSDesiredStateConfiguration.md

 # PSDesiredStateConfiguration Module
 ## Description
-Windows PowerShell® is a task-based command-line shell and scripting language designed especially for system administration.
+Windows PowerShellï¿½ is a task-based command-line shell and scripting language designed especially for system administration.
 This reference topic for the information technology (IT) professional provides assistance in utilizing the Windows PowerShell cmdlets to script and automate tasks.

 ## PSDesiredStateConfiguration Cmdlets
 ### [Get-DscConfiguration](Get-DscConfiguration.md)
 Gets the current configuration of the node.

 ### [Get-DscLocalConfigurationManager](Get-DscLocalConfigurationManager.md)
 Gets Local Configuration Manager settings for the node.

 ### [Get-DscResource](Get-DscResource.md)
 Gets Desired State Configuration resources present on the computer.

 ### [New-DSCCheckSum](New-DSCCheckSum.md)
 Creates checksum files for Desired State Configuration documents and Desired State Configuration resources.

 ### [Remove-DscConfigurationDocument](Remove-DscConfigurationDocument.md)
 Removes a configuration document after configuration.

 ### [Restore-DscConfiguration](Restore-DscConfiguration.md)
 Restores the previous configuration for the node.

 ### [Set-DscLocalConfigurationManager](Set-DscLocalConfigurationManager.md)
 Applies Local Configuration Manager settings to nodes.

 ### [Start-DscConfiguration](Start-DscConfiguration.md)
 Applies configuration to nodes.

 ### [Stop-DscConfiguration](Stop-DscConfiguration.md)
 Stops a configuration job that is currently running.

 ### [Test-DscConfiguration](Test-DscConfiguration.md)
 Tests whether the actual configuration on the nodes matches the desired configuration.

 ### [Update-DscConfiguration](Update-DscConfiguration.md)
 Runs the existing configuration on a computer.